Click to open network menu

 Windwall Abilities

 Yasuo's Wind Wall, Braum's Unbreakable and Samira's Blade Whirl destroy projectiles that touch them.
 While Starcall feels like it appears from the sky above, it actually technically shoots from the center of your character towards the destination.
 This means you can't Starcall over a Wind Wall, no matter how far past the Wind Wall you target it.
-It's also good to know that Starcall's Rejuvenation return-projectile gets destroyed by these abilities.
+It's also good to know that Starcall's Rejuvenation return-projectile gets destroyed by these abilities, but if you cast Astral Infusion as soon as your Starcall hits the enemy and the return-projectile is spawned, you can still get an empowered use of Astral Infusion before the windwall destroys it.

 Rejuvenation & Astral Infusion